hoangvvo/llm-sdk/README.md

 Unlike many “agentic” frameworks, it ships with no hidden prompt templates or secret parsing rules—and that’s on purpose:

 - Nothing hidden – What you write is what runs.
 No secret prompts or “special sauce” behind the scenes, so your instructions aren’t quietly overridden.
-- Works in any language – Many frameworks bake in English-only prompts.
-Here, the model sees only your words, whether they’re in English or not.
+- Works in any settings – Many frameworks bake in English-only prompts.
+Here, the model sees only your words, in whichever language or format.
 - Easy to tweak – Change prompts, parsing, or flow without fighting built-in defaults.
 - Less to debug – Fewer layers mean you can trace exactly where things break.
+- No complex abstraction – Don't waste time learning new concepts or APIs (e.g., “chains”, “graphs”, syntax with special meanings, etc.).
+Just plain functions and data structures.

 LLM in the past was not as powerful as today, so frameworks had to do a lot of heavy lifting to get decent results.
 But with modern LLMs, much of that complexity is no longer necessary.